InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

   return true
 };
 ```

 # Queues

 ## concept

-A queue is linear data structure.
+A queue is a linear data structure.
 The insertion takes place at one end while the deletion occurs the other one.
-And the first one inle the queue is the first one to be handle.
+And the operation should obey the rules FIFO(First In First Out).

 ![](https://user-gold-cdn.xitu.io/2018/5/20/1637cba2a6155793?w=640&h=419&f=png&s=15737)

 ## implementation

-Here, we'll talk two implementations of queue: Singly-linked Queue and Circular Queue.
+Here, we'll talk two implementations of the queue: Singly-linked Queue and Circular Queue.

 ### Singly-linked Queue